 -

-Fall 2021 / Fall 2022
+Fall 2021 / Fall 2022 / Fall 2023 / Fall 2024 / Fall 2025

 Covers foundations for statistical reasoning and statistical applications in business.
 Topics include graduate level treatment of descriptive statistics, probability, probability distributions, sampling theory and sampling distributions and statistical inference (estimation and hypothesis testing) applied to the field of finance.
 Provides an introduction to topics such as regression analysis, analysis of variance, time series forecasting, decision analysis, index numbers, and nonparametric methods.

-MSBC 5032 - Quantitative Methods in Real Estate
+MSBC 5032 - Real Estate Data Analysis

 Primary Instructor